-I did physical therapy for several months, which helped, but it didn’t make all the pain go away.
-I also got regular massages and took an online course called Carpal Tunnel Master.
+I did physical therapy and got regular massages for several months, which helped, but it didn’t make all the pain go away.
 About a year later I went to a chiropractor and now I can function with little to no pain.

 This list of ergonomic tools is also great for gift ideas if you know someone who works from home or has carpal tunnel syndrome.

 This article may contain affiliate links, which means if you make a purchase through the link, I get a small percentage at no additional charge to you.
 See my disclosure for more info.

 BELOW IS A LIST OF ERGONOMIC TOOLS THAT I HAVE USED OR STILL USE TODAY:

 Laptop Lap Desk – I found that sitting on a sofa was more comfortable for me than sitting at a desk.
 When I sit at a desk my arms are raised and my shoulders get tense, causing pain in my arms and wrists.
 This laptop desk is big enough to hold a mouse off to the side.
 (I’ve heard it’s not healthy to have a laptop sitting directly on your lap anyway, so this is good for anyone.)

 By the way, I DON’T recommend the laptop desk with an ergonomic wrist pad.
 I tried this one first and the wrist pad put pressure on my wrists, which hurt!
 Also, you’ll want to find a lap desk that is about 22.5 inches long so that you have room for your laptop AND a mouse.
 I find that using the trackpad on my laptop hurts my wrists.